 While fall is a beautiful time to hit the woods, it can get very cold and uncomfortable, depending where you live.
 If you’re heading out for some fully immersed leaf-peeping, be sure to bring warm clothes, sleeping bags, and a quality tent.
 Fall is a great time to think about upgrading from a sleeping pad to a cot, if you have the room.

-Be sure to check the weather report before you leave, but plan for the worst anyway.
+Plan for the worst.
 Many remote locations don’t benefit from accurate weather reports, and some elevations can create their own weather conditions.
 If there’s even the slightest chance of inclement weather, bring gear to survive it (like rain gear and extra clothing).